Frequently Asked Questions

 1. Initial Risk Based on Symptoms and Local Conditions

-2. Adjustment for Covid-Cautious Behavior
+2. Adjustment for Covid Exposure Level

 Note: If you do not find any of these predefined risk categories or operationalizations appropriate for your situation, you can manually enter your own prior probability in the Advanced settings.